 Dear Friends of the Foundation,

-I am writing today to share what we are doing to help mitigate the impact of the COVID-19 virus on the health of our community, our staff, our partners, and our collective work as we move through this situation together.
+I am writing to share what we are doing to help mitigate the impact of the COVID-19 coronavirus on the health of our community, our staff, our partners, and our collective work as we move through this situation together.

 We invite donors to contribute to this effort with a gift to the Sacramento Region Disaster Relief Fund.